Blog

 Does the Big Five hold up around the world?
 What cross-cultural research shows about which traits replicate, which shift, and how culture shapes them.

-Do generational differences in personality actually exist?
-The evidence
+Do generational differences in personality exist?

-Millennials vs boomers sounds like personality science — longitudinal Big Five data shows the differences are small, age-conflated, and largely media-made.
+Millennials vs boomers sounds like personality science, longitudinal Big Five data shows the differences are small, age-conflated, and largely media-made.

 Personality and team size: what changes as teams grow